lowcodenz/Maui9-Layouts/README.md

 ### Implementation License
 ✅ If an implementation is done by a registered Maui9 Partner, License fee is in the implementation price (see Corporate License).

+## Accountability
+Maui9 & Lowcode NZ will are herby not accountable for any damanges that may occur by using this framework (mandatory self protection clause).